 It’s important to always measure the size of a room before buying a bed.
 Ensure you can navigate around the sides of the bed and have enough space for bedside tables etc. It’s a good idea to mark out the area on your bedroom floor with some masking tape or even pillows to get a sense of the bed size.
 In the UK there are six normal sizes available for bed frames and mattresses.
 Starting with the smallest these are:

 - Single – 90cm x 190cm

 Height is also an important factor to consider, from both an overall height and a mattress (platform height) perspective.
 A four poster or canopy bed will be tall and unsuitable for rooms with low ceilings so be sure to check this beforehand.
 Box spring beds tend to be a little higher off the ground than platform beds so be sure to check which you require before starting your search.

 If you are short on space you might be looking for a bed that has storage built in or has a reasonable amount of clearance so that items can be placed underneath the mattress.
 If like me, you are looking for a bed that restricts access due to the collection of dust and dirt you’ll likely want a low-lying bed or something with pull out drawers.
 Many modern and contemporary style beds have low lying mattresses whereas older style metal framed beds are normally higher off the ground.

-There are many more things that you might want to consider when buying a bed but hopefully I have covered the most important here.
+There are many more things that you might want to consider when buying a bed but hopefully you now know what to look for when buying a bed frame.
 Just remember to research fully and take your time before making a purchase.
 Making the wrong choice can be very frustrating, time consuming and costly.
 Take a look at this infographic for more great ideas.